What Can a Tummy Tuck Do?

 Full Tummy Tuck (Abdominoplasty)

-The full tummy tuck is the most commonly performed abdominoplasty, and the procedure of choice for most patents.
+The full tummy tuck is the most commonly performed abdominoplasty, and the procedure of choice for most patients.
 The procedure starts with a transverse incision just above the pubic area, usually right below an old C-section scar and extends laterally from hip to hip under the bikini line.
 The hanging loose lower abdominal skin is undermined along the lower abdomen, up to the central upper abdomen.
 The belly button is reshaped and often reduced to a more aesthetically pleasing shape and size.
 The abdominal muscle wall is also repaired by plication to pull the muscles to the midline, recreating the “six-pack abs” that were lost from weight gain or pregnancy.
 A minimal drain technique is employed to reduce or eliminate the need for drains after surgery.
 The final result is a contoured, toned waistline, repositioned belly button, and flatter abdomen that looks great and has improved function with tighter muscles.

 Extended Tummy Tuck